 It’s not always possible to enjoy the benefits of a 30-minute brisk walk during your workday, especially since you’ll most likely have less energy during workdays.
 Luckily, for productivity purposes, you don’t have to.
 Research has found that just 10 minutes of exercise can boost your memory and attention span throughout the entire day.

 Do whatever type of exercise is realistic in your workplace.
-I guarantee if you give it a try for a couple of weeks you’ll find yourself with sharper focus and drive to get things done.
+I guarantee if you give it a try for a couple of weeks you’ll find yourself with greater mental wellbeing, sharper focus, and drive to get things done.

 Connect with people